 Oh yeah, my well being!
 Although it hasn't been the magical experience that overworked employees daydream about at their desks, I am grateful for the time and space.
 I know that each puzzle piece I choose will be building a more authentic me, and that's what I will always continue to strive for.

 I have a short list I found in my phone of what makes me happy that I wrote in 2016:

 - Commitment to plans

 I am very grateful to say that all of those exist in my current life, with Seattle being an occasional trip.
 I must not have finished the list, because I could add so much more to that.
-Including but not limited to: being in the sunshine, coffee, bacon, love notes (and the one who writes them), hugs, mom and dad, hugs from mom and dad, live music, family hang outs, deep conversations at breweries, my family's tradition of waving goodbye, walks, hikes, kombucha dates, St. Patty's Day brunch, yoga, Himalayan salt lamps, reading good books, painting, sushi from my favorite spot, and more.
+Including but not limited to: being in the sunshine, coffee, bacon, love notes, hugs, mom and dad, hugs from mom and dad, live music, family hang outs, deep conversations at breweries, my family's tradition of waving goodbye, walks, hikes, kombucha dates, St. Patty's Day brunch, yoga, Himalayan salt lamps, reading good books, painting, sushi from my favorite spot, and more.
 I'm relying on the anchors both big and small in my life that instill hope, bring joy, and remind me of myself during this time of big change.
 Fight for joy, fight for light.
 Always.